 As a way of supporting and encouraging students to live healthy and faithful lives, Gordon College has developed an approach to encourage godly living and reconciliation to the community standards.
 Students who have engaged in behaviors outside the Life and Conduct Statement, and who are seeking to change those behaviors, will have the opportunity to access our on-campus support network rather than adhere to the routine disciplinary process.
 Issues of special concern may include such things as use of illegal drugs, abuse of alcohol, use of pornography, or inappropriate sexual behaviors.
 Requests must precede any disciplinary confrontation resulting from behaviors contrary to the Life and Conduct Statement.
 Students who seek help will be given supportive, appropriate, and confidential assistance for accountability from caring staff.

 When a student reaches out to a staff member for amnesty under this policy, the staff member will report it to the Director of Residence Life and/or the Dean of Student Care.
 The Director of Residence Life and Dean of Student Care will reach out to the student to set up a meeting to discuss a support plan for the student.
 Attendance at this meeting and consistent engagement with the agreed upon support plan are necessary to the student avoiding any disciplinary consequences.
-Students who have applied for amnesty but consistently demonstrate unwillingness to engage with the support structure may face standard disciplinary consequences for their behavior.
+Students who have applied for amnesty but consistently demonstrate an unwillingness to engage with the support structure may face standard disciplinary consequences for their behavior.